aytheotaku/aytheotaku/README.md

 I'm currently learning React.js and parts of its ecosystem.

-I listen to a ton of music, I watch anime and I gameeeee.
+I listen to a ton of music, I watch anime and I game.🎮 Oh and I can learn anything, if you pay me👀, lol kidding.
+I love and really look forward to working with groups of people.

 Feel free to hit me up anytime on my socials